spidru/JGribX/README.md

 Further examples on how to use JGribX can be found [here](https://github.com/spidru/JGribX/tree/master/src/test).

 ### Command-Line Interface
-As of version 1.0, JGribX can also be used from command-line.
+As of version 0.4, JGribX can also be used from command-line.
 For example, to get a quick summary of the contents of a GRIB file:

 ```bat
 java -jar JGribX.jar -i path/to/file
 ```

 ## Downloads
 Binary builds (currently as JAR files), together with the source, can be found in the [Releases](https://github.com/spidru/JGribX/releases) page.
-These JAR files are meant to be used as a library in another program.
-Current versions do not have useful functionality when run as a standalone app.
+As of v0.4, these JAR files can be used both as a library and as a standalone app (CLI).
+Previous versions can only be used as a library.